Huanchaco: Colonial era

 Following the Spanish conquest of 1534, the Spanish town was founded as "Huanchaco" on January 1, 1535, by the Franciscan friar Alonso of Escarcena and Juan de Barbaran.

 Subsequently, Huanchaco functioned as the main port of Trujillo city, but the port closed in 1870.
 Two decades later Victor Larco Herrera rebuilt the pier exclusively for exporting sugar from businesses in the neighbouring Chicama valley, one of the most important areas of sugar production in the country.

+Archaeology

+The area near Huanchaco was the site of a large-scale Chimú sacrificial event at Huanchaquito-Las Llamas involving more than 140 children and 200 llamas, making it the largest known mass child sacrifice identified in the archaeological record.

+Most of the children were between five and fourteen years old.
+Analysis of the remains indicated that the children came from different regions rather than a single local population.
+Many of the skeletons showed cut marks on the breastbone and ribs, indicating that the chest had been opened as part of the ritual.
+Red pigment was found on some of the children's faces.
+Similar evidence was found among the associated llama burials.

+Footprints preserved in mud recorded the movement of children, adults, and llamas toward the sacrificial area.
+Archaeologists also found evidence of unusually wet conditions at the site.
+The researchers noted that the sacrifice took place after a period of heavy rainfall on Peru's normally arid north coast.

 Origin of Ceviche

 According to Andrés Tinoco Rondan, an academic researcher at Ricardo Palma University, Huanchaco is the birthplace of the seafood dish ceviche.
 Oral histories suggest ceviche was prepared with lemons from Simbal (yunga village nearby), with chilli from the Moche River valley and seaweed extracted from the sea.